– “Tom, the real name to use is Guarniel and not Carriel.“

 But there was a problem.

-The landscape of the Andes does not allow to build of new roads easily.
+The landscape of the Andes does not allow the building of new roads easily.

 How could these villages communicate (no telephone line yet), trade, spread?